 The Llogara National Park spans 1010 hectares of an alpine forest overlooking the Albanian Riviera and has been protected since 1966.
-Visitors can hike or picnic in the park, stay at the small resorts within or head to one of the Albanian Riviera hotels.
+You can hike or picnic in the park, stay at the small resorts, or head to one of the Albanian Riviera hotels.

 Situated at the top of a hill close to the new Tragjas, Old Tragjas has good views of Orikum.
-The path from the new village to the old one is scattered with tombs and hence called Pass of the Tombs.
-Inside the village are an old Jewish doctor’s tomb and an Ottoman tomb with Arabic writing on it.
+The new village’s path to the old one is scattered with tombs and hence called Pass of the Tombs.
+Inside the village are an old Jewish doctor’s tomb and an Ottoman tomb with Arabic writing.

 Situated in Vlora county, the Karaburun-Sazan National Marine Park is a hallmark of the biodiversity around Sazan Island and the Karaburun Peninsula.
-The diverse landforms and ecological systems have given birth to a rich variety of plant and animal life here, including dolphins, monk seals, golden jackals, red squirrels, and some endangered species.
+The diverse landforms and ecological systems have given birth to various plant and animal life here, including dolphins, monk seals, golden jackals, red squirrels, and some endangered species.

 What To Eat In The Albanian Riviera